In England, there have been First Contact Physiotherapists (FCPs) working in primary care for a number of years.

 This was later updated to increase the funding available for 2020-21, and the Network Contract DES provided further clarity on the money available, including new reimbursement roles (such as advanced practitioner physiotherapy roles), and inner and outer London weighing.

 In May 2021, the NHS Confederation published its 10 key priorities for restoring primary care.
 This includes a continued commitment to multidisciplinary teams and services within primary care.
 The DES and the ARRS continue to be reviewed, and you should read the most recent information on these aspects of primary care to understand more.

 Health Education England (HEE) has developed the 'First Contact Practitioners and Advanced Practitioners in Primary Care: (Musculoskeletal) A Roadmap to Practice', which was launched in 2020.
-This framework outlines the Knowledge, Skills and Attributes (KSA) required to meet the minimum standard to be an FCP and/or work at an advanced practice level in primary care.
+This framework outlines Knowledge, Skills and Attributes (KSA) suggested to meet a minimum standard for FCP and/or work at an advanced practice level in primary care.
 This will be referred to as the roadmap below.

 The HEE is also in the process of setting up the multi-professional Centre for Advancing Practice.
 This body will provide a framework to recognise individuals from all professions working at advanced practice level.
 Once established, it will also play a role in verifying FCP/advanced practice supervisors and clinicians practicing at advanced practice level.
 For the latest on this please see the advanced practice pages on the HEE website.

 The KSA of the roadmap have been developed using the musculoskeletal (MSK) core capabilities framework, the multi-professional advanced practice framework and the International Federation of Orthopaedic Manipulative Physical Therapists (IFOMPT) standards, which are agreed national MSK partnership standards.